-SPEA's Honors Program indulges the talents and creativity of SPEA undergraduates who excel in the classroom and who are destined for leadership roles in public affairs, public health, and environmental affairs.
-Prior to being invited to the Bloomington SPEA Honors Program students must complete a minimum of 26 credit hours of course work with at least a 3.5 cumulative and 3.5 SPEA grade point average.
+SPEA's Honors Program indulges the talents and creativity of SPEA undergraduates who excel in the classroom and who are destined for leadership roles in their chosen discipline.
+Prior to being invited to the Bloomington SPEA Honors Program, students must complete a minimum of 26 credit hours of course work with at least a 3.5 cumulative and 3.5 SPEA grade point average.
 In all cases, the student must be currently enrolled as a SPEA major or applying (or preparing to apply) for SPEA admission.
 To maintain eligibility in the program, all students must maintain a cumulative and SPEA GPA of at least 3.5.
 All SPEA majors with at least a minimum cumulative and SPEA GPA of 3.5 at the end of their freshman year will be invited to join the Honors Program.